rferl/riga-tool-quote-card/README.md

 When running `npm run dev` and navigating to the given localhost, you can view your tool frontend full screen at the `/index` route.

 Alternatively, you can view it on the home `/` route within a preview pane next to the settings panel.
-The preview pane is an iframe that points to the `/index` route and also passes through the `settings` store as a `settings` URL parameter via the iframe's `src` attribute.
-This way, you can see live changes as the settings from the `Settings` component will be passed through to your tool UI immediately.
+The preview pane is an iframe that points to the `/index` route.
+The `settings` are passed through [URI-encoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) as a `settings` URL parameter via the iframe's `src` attribute.
+This way, you can see settings changes live in the tool UI preview.

 To make this work, you will need to add some logic to your tool frontend code to distinguish between development and production.
 In development mode, no tool instance ID will be available for you to use in order to fetch the settings from the API as [described above](#required-steps).
 Instead, the settings are being passed through directly.